MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 These scripts create a device account for you.
 You can use the [Account verification script](#acct-verification-ps-scripts) to make sure they ran correctly.

-The account creation scripts cannot modify an already existing account, but can be used to help you understand which cmdlets need to be run to configure the existing account correctly.
+The account creation scripts can't modify an already existing account, but can be used to help you understand which cmdlets need to be run to configure the existing account correctly.

 ### <a href="" id="create-on-premises-ps-scripts"></a>Create an on-premises account